Center for Pharmacy Innovation and Outcomes

 - Informatics: Leveraging a highly evolved health information technology infrastructure

-- Pharmacogenomics: Integrating a growing genomic reservoir of information
+- Pharmacogenomics: Integrating a growing reservoir of genomic information

 - Implementation science: Scaling and sustaining high-fidelity effective medication use approaches